usf-portal/his4936-dh1-project-template/docs/index.md

 <figcaption>

-*Put a caption to your image here, if you want*

 </figcaption>

 </figure>

-1. Put an intro image above (if you want)
-2. Change the 1st line of this file to the name of your project
-3. Replace this list with the names of your group members, linking to email or github accounts (if you want)
 4. Remember to also add your credits, introductions/summarys to the mkdocs.yml and README.md and docs/credits.md files.

 ---